 SEO Tip: Your third-party citations are more important than ever.
 Focus on conducting brand awareness campaigns and earning mentions from reputable names and outlets within your industry or sector.

-How E-Commerce brands Should Respond
+How E-Commerce brands Should Respond in 2026

 To remain competitive in this AI-enhanced shopping ecosystem, brands must evolve in terms of technical SEO and their content strategies.
 Some examples of how this could be done are below.